 |School||School of Medicine and Public Health|

-Semester 1 - 2014
+Semester 1 - 2016

 This course uses e-learning strategies to study the organisation and infrastructure of the Australian Health system with respect to health care delivery.
 The Australian health system will first be put into an international perspective before being considered at National, State and Local levels with respect to funding, health statistics, work force considerations, quality and safety and directions of health care in Australia with respect to particular disease and service areas.
-Learning will be web-based.
-It will build upon the candidate’s existing knowledge and use resources that will be added to the candidate’s personal portfolio and act as a life long learning and information resource.

-|Timetable||2014 Course Timetables for CLAM6002|
+|Timetable||2016 Course Timetables for CLAM6002|